South Africa national rugby union team: 2016-2017 The Allister Coetzee Era

-2018–present: Erasmus/Kolisi era and Rugby World Cup success
+2018–2019: Erasmus/Kolisi era and Rugby World Cup success

 Following the sacking of Allister Coetzee in February 2018, Rassie Erasmus was named head coach of the national team, alongside his duties as Director of Rugby at SA Rugby, on 1 March 2018 and immediately decided to appoint Siya Kolisi as the new Springbok captain, a landmark decision.

 In his first match in charge, Erasmus awarded thirteen new players their first test cap, in a one-off match in Washington, D.C. in a 22–20 loss to Wales.
 A week later, he secured his first win, a 42–39 victory over England, during their three-test series.
 The series title was clinched in the second test, with the Springboks winning 23–12, to secure a series victory.
 However, South Africa were unable to gain the clean-sweep, after losing the third test, 25–10.
 During the 2018 Rugby Championship, Erasmus led the Springboks to second, their best placing since 2014.
 The 2018 Championship saw South Africa win three games, including a thrilling 36–34 victory over New Zealand in Wellington, South Africa's first win in New Zealand since 2009.
 Erasmus later revealed that had the Springboks lost that match, he would have resigned: "We [had recently] lost to Australia and Argentina, and if we didn't win in Wellington I would have resigned ...
 I have never lost three games in a row as a coach and if I did that I don't deserve to be a Springbok coach.
 We played New Zealand in Wellington and that was important, as if we lost it I wouldn't be here."
 South Africa came within moments of reclaiming the Freedom Cup in the final round, but an All Black try in the dying moments of the game helped New Zealand snatch victory in 32–30 win in Pretoria and retain the cup.